 With flu activity on the rise in the region, Burlington County freeholders, through the Burlington County Health Department, are warning residents to be prepared for the flu.

-Officials want residents to know it is not too late to get vaccinated.
-Residents who feel ill or are experiencing flu like symptoms are encouraged to stay home to help prevent spreading the illness.
+Officials want residents to know it's not too late to get vaccinated.
+Residents who feel ill or are experiencing flu-like symptoms are encouraged to stay home to help prevent spreading the illness.

 Other parts of the country and world are seeing a lot of flu cases this year.
-In Burlington County, the flu season usually peaks in February so it is not too late to get vaccinated.
+In Burlington County, the flu season usually peaks in February, so it's not too late to get vaccinated.
 The health department encourages everyone to visit their physician or local pharmacy and get a flu shot.